-In this tutorial I would like to show how to bridge operation system (OS) that is running inside a virtual machine (guest), with OS running on physical hardware (host).
+In this tutorial I would like to show how to bridge an Operation System (OS) that is running inside a virtual machine (guest), with OS running on physical hardware (a host).
 A virtual machine is created and virtualized by Qemu emulator, installed on the host.

-By default, when a Qemu virtual machine is started without specifying NIC options, one single network interface is created on he guest OS.
+By default, when a Qemu virtual machine is started without specifying NIC options, one single network interface is created on the guest OS.
 The interface connects a guest OS with with a host OS using a NAT mode.
-The NAT causes that traffic leaving guest OS is passed out of the guest network interface without any restrictions but only established traffic is allowed to enter guest network interface.
-All the traffic coming from the host to the guest that is not established, is discarded.
-An IP address of the guest network interface is assigned automatically from an internal Qemu DHCP server and it is typically 10.0.2.15/24 with default gateway IP address 10.0.2.2.
+The NAT ensures that traffic leaving guest OS is passed out of the guest network interface without any restrictions but only established traffic is allowed to enter a guest network interface.
+Traffic coming from the host to the guest that is not established, is discarded.
+An IP address of the guest network interface is assigned automatically from an internal Qemu DHCP server and it is typically 10.0.2.15/24 with a default gateway IP address 10.0.2.2.

-Our goal is to create such a configuration which allows traffic being initialized from both directions.
-This type of connection between is called bridged connection and the both - guest and host IP addresses are assigned from the same subnet.
-To create a bridged connection between the guest and host we have to create a virtual tap interface on host and Qemu must be told to bridge a guest interface with a tap interface.
+Our goal is to create configuration which allows traffic being initialized from the both directions.
+This type of connection between is called a bridged connection and the both - guest and host IP addresses are assigned from the same subnet.
+To create a bridged connection between the guest and host we have to create a virtual tap interface on the host and Qemu must be told to bridge a guest interface with a tap interface.
 Then we can create a bridge virtual interface and bridge an existing host Ethernet interface and tap interface together.
-The Fedora Linux package bridge-utils can be used to do this job.
+The Fedora Linux package bridge-utils can be used for this job.

 Host OS Configuration - Fedora Linux